 Buy your nutrient reservoir with scaling up in mind.

 It is amazingly easy to buy, fill, and plant hundreds or thousands of Bato pots.
 You just need pots, plants, a growing medium, and appropriate plumbing.
 You may need to buy a larger manifold to make sure that your nutrient solution is evenly distributed to all of your plants.
 But you should buy your nutrient reservoir with your expansion goals in mind.

 If you start off with a larger reservoir, you won’t have to buy a new unit to support larger production.
 But if you start off with the smallest nutrient reservoir you can find, you will have to buy new equipment to increase production.

 Some closing helpful hints

 It’s always a good idea, even if you are just starting with one or two Bato buckets, to buy a few commercial-grade 11-liter strawberry buckets so you can get used to their size and feel.
-When you see how easy they are to fill, to move around in your greenhouse, and to elevate to an appropriate height for easy harvest, chances are that you will a lot more enthusiastic about using professional-grade Bato bucket equipment, even if it costs a little more.
+When you see how easy they are to fill, to move around in your greenhouse, and to elevate to an appropriate height for easy harvest, chances are that you will be a lot more enthusiastic about using professional-grade Bato bucket equipment, even if it costs a little more.

 Manual feeding of your strawberry plants is a lot simpler with fewer startup costs.
 The problem with manual feeding is that it allows for more errors in mixing and nutrient timing.
-Automated nutrient systems cost more up front but help you achieve higher yields with fewer setbacks.
+Automated nutrient systems cost more upfront but help you achieve higher yields with fewer setbacks.

-Providing a light source beside your plants, not just above your plants, can increase yields about 15 percent.
+Providing a light source beside your plants, not just above your plants, can increase yields by about 15 percent.